netux/BeatSaber-BeatmapPlayCount-Quest/README.md

 This mod relies Lapiz and BeatSaberMarkupLanguage (install automatically when you sync changes in BMBF).

-## About mod assets

-The [Resources/Bundle.bundle](./BeatmapPlayCount/Resources/Bundle.bundle) file is generated via [a separate Unity project](https://github.com/netux/BeatSaber-BeatmapPlayCount-AssetBundler).

-This file is embedded into each release .qmod, so there is no need to download it separately.

 ## Data location

 Play counts are stored in `/sdcard/ModData/com.beatgames.beatsaber/Mods/BeatmapPlayCount/(Level ID).count`.

 Mod configuration is stored in `/sdcard/ModData/com.beatgames.beatsaber/Configs/BeatmapPlayCount.json`.

+## Development

+Read the [BSMG Wiki Quest Mod Development Intro guide](https://bsmg.wiki/modding/quest-mod-dev-intro.html) to learn how to get your environment setup.

+### About mod assets

+The [Resources/Bundle.bundle](./BeatmapPlayCount/Resources/Bundle.bundle) file is generated via [a separate Unity project](https://github.com/netux/BeatSaber-BeatmapPlayCount-AssetBundler).

+This file is embedded into each release .qmod, so there is no need to download it separately.

 ## Credits